akien-mga/godot-old-wiki/devel_volunteers.md

-# Fun tasks!
+# Not so Fun tasks!

 The following is a list of not so fun tasks to do.
-We believe they are still fun, but require a noticeable higher degree of technical expertise.
+We believe they are still fun for the right people, but require a noticeable higher degree of technical expertise.
 If you want to work on any of them, let the developers know on the [Developer's Mailing List](https://groups.google.com/forum/#!forum/godot-engine).

 ### Flash Platform